EyeMulator: Improving Code Language Models by Mimicking Human Visual Attention: Result Analysis

-\textbf{N-gram Analysis} To assess the consistency and structure of human attention, we mapped programmers’ fixation sequences to semantic categories and extracted the most frequent transitions.
-The resulting patterns reveal a non‑linear yet highly organized reading strategy:
+\paragraph{N-gram Analysis.} To assess the consistency and structure of human attention, we mapped programmers' fixation sequences to semantic categories and extracted the most frequent transitions.
+As shown in Table~\ref{tab:ngram_counts}, the resulting patterns reveal a non-linear yet highly organized reading strategy.
+The high count of \textit{function declaration $\to$ variable declaration} bigrams (8,399) indicates that developers frequently switch focus between interface definitions and their implementation details.
+Similarly, the \textit{conditional statement $\to$ loop} pattern (6,026) reflects an iterative inspection of branching logic and control flow.
+These recurring transition motifs demonstrate that expert attention is driven by logical dependencies rather than linear scanning.